meower-media-co/RFC/RFC-1-Clients.md

 If you do not have any background in this, then it will be harder to understand the references this RFC makes.
 Therefore, it will be harder to make a featured client.

-In other words, this RFC doesn't go easy on you.

 ## Rules
 - You **MAY NOT** create a client for **"malicous intent"**, we will carefully review your client to make sure that you aren't breaking any guidelines.
 - This should be obvious, however clients must not break the Meower TOS or Privacy Policy (unless stated otherwise, eg. custom privacy policy)